Trento, Italy's greenest city and its region Trentino Alto Adige are home to the country’s most important cluster in the wood industry.

 Cooperation with Build-in-Wood

-The city of Trento is officially one of six Early Adopter Cities of the Build-in-Wood project.
+The city of Trento is officially one of seven Early Adopter Cities of the Build-in-Wood project.

 To this point, Trento signed the letter of commitment, participated in the Welcome Webinar and provided critical information on the current housing situation, the status of timber as a building material and challenges to be addressed.